The

 It is new (interest-bearing, repayable) money where

 none existed before.
-The

 And

-isn’t that extraordinary?
+isn¯t that extraordinary?

 The banks create money out of nothing (and then charge